35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Above all else building large schemes of this type, over many years, weathering different circumstances, is supposed to be BL's business

+The real fault lies with the Mayor for foolishly accepting that the circumstances of the moment, however they might appear, justify reducing the amount of affordable houisng when 93% of Southwark households are eligible for affordable housing, even if they might not absolutley  depend on it.
+IMAGE bar chart

 This is of a piece with their off_hand dismissal of family housing because there is noNo demand for family housing SCHMAA

 ### Our next blog will look at how the Mayor made his decision....